-- Employers must develop a comprehensive Exposure Control Plan, including ongoing hazard assessments (more than one may be required as circumstances, hazards and risks change) when anyone is confirmed or contact with cases of COVID or after having travelled internationally. - If in-person meetings must happen, limit meetings and hold meetings outside or in a large space to allow for physical distancing of at least two metres (six feet) between people. - As much as possible, practice physical distancing between coworkers, clients and essential external visitors. - Employers must have written COVID-19 policies, standard operating procedures and training programs for all classifications as part of their overall occupational health and safety information programs. - Develop a method of clear and effective communication to workers because of how quickly information is changing.
-Workers need to know what to do in response to the changing working conditions. - Update the Pandemic Plan, in consultation with the Health and Safety Committee as often as necessary to protect workers.
+- Employers must develop a comprehensive Exposure Control Plan, including ongoing hazard assessments (more than one may be required as circumstances, hazards and risks change) when anyone is confirmed or contact with cases of COVID or after having travelled internationally. - If in-person meetings must happen, limit meetings and hold meetings outside or in a large space to allow for physical distancing of at least two metres (six feet) between people. - As much as possible (recognizing the limitation of the work), practice physical distancing between coworkers, the public, and essential external visitors (where permitted). - Food must be protected from contamination at all times.
+This may include ensuring guards or coverings for food, and utensils. - Employers must have written COVID-19 policies, standard operating procedures and training programs for all classifications as part of their overall occupational health and safety information programs. - Develop a method of clear and effective communication to workers because of how quickly information is changing.
+Workers need to know what to do in response to the changing working conditions. - Perform Organizational risk assessments to identify those tasks that have direct contact with people and those where there is indirect contact.
+For example, in-person screening and deep-cleaning of contaminated ambulances and equipment should be considered higher risk tasks and controlled accordingly. - Support safety-designed workstations by having processes in place to ensure that enough equipment is available and ready to use.
+These processes should be specific and include the frequency, equipment and necessary supplies that must be on hand at all times.